-There were fewer homes taken to auction across the combined capital cities this week, as the nation stopped amidst the Federal election hype.
+Auction volumes increased week-on-week with 3,033 homes taken to auction across the combined capital cities this week, the second busiest week for auctions this year.

 CoreLogic today announced its estimate of the total value of residential real estate in Australia has reached $8.1 trillion.

 This week we are expecting the second busiest week for auctions of 2021 with 3,087 capital city homes set to go under the hammer over the week.
 This week’s scheduled volumes are up by 6.4% on last week’s 2,902 auctions held and significantly higher than volumes from one year ago throughout the COVID lockdown...

 At todays’ meeting, the RBA maintained the official cash rate target at 0.1%.
 The decision comes off the back of subdued inflation figures for the March 2021 quarter.